 - Stable prices guaranteed per quarter

-6. Gastronomic consulting skills
+6. Gastronomic advisory capacity

 - Which cut works best for each preparation

-- How to optimize waste and performance
+- How to optimize waste and yield

 - Seasonal trends and complementary products

-7. References and career path
+7. References and track record

 - Do they have a physical presence (store, market stall) or do they only operate online?